-The proposed development comprises of a two-storey rear and side extension to the existing dwelling and associated groundworks.
+The proposed development comprises of a single storey extension to the rear of the dwelling and associated groundworks.

 Archaeological background

 The following archaeological background draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER/ECC numbers, which are accessible via Colchester Heritage Explorer (https://colchesterheritage.co.uk/map).